What is Cardio?

-- Helps with your sleep – studies have shown that those who keep to a regular exercise routine can help aid those struggling with sleep problems
+- Helps With Your Sleep – Studies have shown that those who keep to a regular exercise routine can help with sleep problems.

-- Drop the weight and keep it off – there have been studies that show exercising for 4 or 5 times a week and aiming to burn 500 calories can significantly help people to lose weight and maintain the loss.
+- Drop the Weight and Keep it Off – There have been studies that show exercising four or five times a week, aiming to burn 500 calories, can significantly help people to lose weight and maintain the loss.

-- Helps manage your diabetes – for individuals suffering from diabetes, cardio can help manage your condition.
+- Helps Manage Your Diabetes – For individuals suffering from diabetes, cardio can help manage your condition.
 When you exercise, you increase the utilization of glucose in your muscles.
-This can then result in you having an increased control of your blood sugars and this results in less blood sugar swings.
+This can then result in you having an increased control of your blood sugars and ensure you have less blood sugar swings.

 Start off by setting yourself a realistic goal based on your current fitness level.
 For example, if you are new to running then it would be unwise to say you are going to run 5km in 20 minutes.
 A more realistic target would be aiming to complete it in 40 – 45 minutes.
 Once you achieve your initial goal, aim to hit this a few times before you pick your next target.
 When you look to improve your target each time, you will begin to improve your overall fitness and health.

 So, whether you decide to walk for half an hour, swim 100 laps of your local pool or run for 10 miles, cardio will not only help improve your health but also help improve your mindset.

 While it can be nice to get out of the house and do some cardio, this is not always possible.
 Or it might just be weather dependent!
 There are loads of workouts you can do from home though, which can help you lose weight and improve your mental wellbeing.
 We’ve outlined three exercises for beginners, intermediates and more advanced athletes below: